 Pine Grove Property, Nevada - The Pine Grove gold project, located in Lyon County, Nevada, is the Company's most advanced project.
-At the time of writing of this MDA Lincoln is well underway the permitting studies needed to take the project to production.
-A prefeasibility study is planned tol be undertaken in 2020.
+At the time of writing of this MDA Lincoln is well underway in the permitting studies needed to take the project to production.
+A prefeasibility study is planned for later in 2020.